ComplexPlane/SMB2PracticeMod/README.md

 # Install

-To install the mod on a **Wii console**, follow [this guide](doc/console-setup-guide.md).
-There's also a [video guide](https://www.youtube.com/watch?v=BwI_HtiMUiQ&list=PL7BL-I_VX5tNeBwc7jlweIXvf59QG_dMG&index=1) but it's a bit out-of-date.
+To install the Practice Mod on **Wii console**, follow the [Wii Setup Guide](doc/console-setup-guide.md).
+For [Dolphin Emulator](https://dolphin-emu.org/), follow the [Dolphin Setup Guide](doc/dolphin-setup-guide.md).

-To install the mod on **Dolphin Emulator**, follow [this guide](doc/dolphin-setup-guide.md).

 # Usage

 Press L+R at the same time on your controller to toggle the in-game menu.
-Go to the Help menu to see controller bindings for savestates and for other features.
+Go to the Help menu to see controller bindings for savestates and other features.
 For individual-world practice, head to Story Mode and press Up/Down on a savefile to change world.

 Be sure to look for the Easter egg!